Trade and economic relations

 Belgium-Israel trade

 According to the figures of the Belgian Foreign Trade Agency, in 2011, Israel ranked 22nd in the league table of Belgium's main clients, just after Danemark and before the United Arab Emirates.
-Belgian exports to Israel amounted to 2,325.3 million Euros, compared to 2,182.8 million in 2010, ie a 6.52% increase.
+Belgian exports to Israel amounted to 2,325.3 million euros, compared to 2,182.8 million in 2010, ie a 6.52% increase.
 Precious stones and metals (primarily diamonds) represented more than half of the total Belgian exports to Israel.
 Regarding imports, Israel was Belgium's 23rd. supplier in 2011, ranking after Luxemburg but preceding Austria.
-Belgian imports from Israel grew by 11.8% from 2010, amounting to 2,118.2 million Euros in 2011.
+Belgian imports from Israel grew by 11.8% from 2010, amounting to 2,118.2 million euros in 2011.

 With the devolution of powers to the three regions of Belgium (Brussels, Flanders and Walloon), each region is now in charge of promoting its foreign trade.
 This is why in Belgian Embassies around the world, one may find more than one commercial attaché, each representing one or sometimes two regions.